Agricultural & Outback Drone (U.A.V.) Photography

 How do you choose a good professional photographer?

-- Scrutinise a range of previous work & think about the professionalism of their website.
+- Scrutinise a range of previous work & think about the professionalism of the website.
+Compare the quality of the images and is the information provided comprehensive?

 - Check their track record - how experienced & knowledgeable are they?
-Do they know much about rural marketing?
-Do they really care about their specific field of expertise, or is it only about short-term$?
+Do they know much about rural marketing, agriculture and photography?
+Do they have relevant interests other than flying UAV's?

-- If the photographer has professional indemnity & liability insurance.
+- If the photographer has professional indemnity & liability insurance, as well as specific drone/UAV insurance.

-- Why are they are a photographer (if it's not obvious from their website)?
+- Why are they a photographer and how long they have been in business?
+(If not obvious from their website.)

 I launched into aerial photography nearly 30 years ago, so have long-term experience: